 - Blanket sureties. - Transfer of Ownership for utilities for which WSDOT holds a blanket surety unless the utility is fully within one region; that region has approval, but must notify Headquarters.
-(See 130.05, Utility Transfer of Ownership Acceptance of Assignment, for detailed guidance.) - (b) Headquarters-Approved Accommodation Variance Documents: Federal Highway Administration (FHWA) Concurrence

-FHWA review and concurrence is required for the following utility installations proposed within interstate rights of way:

-- Open cuts. - Longitudinal installations within any median. - Permanent access breaks from property adjacent to freeway right of way. - Construction and maintenance site access from freeway ramps or main line.

-(c) Headquarters-Approved Accommodation Variance Documents

-All variances within full control limited access rights of way require review and approval by Headquarters.
-These variances include:

-- Uncased installations involving pressurized carrier pipes and carriers of transmittants, other than natural gas, that are flammable, corrosive, expansive, energized, or unstable. - Longitudinal utility installations within full control limited access rights of way. - Access breaks from property adjacent to fully controlled access rights of way (access break review and approval will be coordinated with the HQ Access and Hearings Section). - Construction and maintenance site access from main line in fully controlled access rights of way. - Aerial installations proposed in areas designated as Scenic Class A or B.
+(See 130.05, Utility Transfer of Ownership - Acceptance of Assignment, for detailed guidance.) - (b) Headquarters-Approved Accommodation Variance Documents: Federal Highway Administration (FHWA) Concurrence - FHWA review and concurrence is required for the following utility installations proposed within interstate rights of way: - Open cuts. - Longitudinal installations within any median. - Permanent access breaks from property adjacent to freeway right of way. - Construction and maintenance site access from freeway ramps or main line. - (c) Headquarters-Approved Accommodation Variance Documents All variances within full control limited access rights of way require review and approval by Headquarters.
+These variances include: - Uncased installations involving pressurized carrier pipes and carriers of transmittants, other than natural gas, that are flammable, corrosive, expansive, energized, or unstable. - Longitudinal utility installations within full control limited access rights of way (as defined in WAC 468-34-130(3)). - Access breaks for utility accommodation variances from property adjacent to fully controlled access rights of way.
+(Access break review and approval will be coordinated with the HQ Access and Hearings Section.
+For access break requests for utilities without variances, an informational copy of the request should be sent to the HQ Utilities Unit.) - Construction and maintenance site access from main line in fully controlled access rights of way. - Aerial installations proposed in areas designated as Scenic Class A or B.